Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Sensors.md

 ## <a name="accelerometer"></a>[`Accelerometer`](../api/UnityEngine.InputSystem.Accelerometer.html)

 An accelerometer lets you measure the acceleration of a device, and can be useful to control content by moving a device around.
-Note that the accelerometer will report the acceleration measured on a device both due to moving the device around, and due gravity pulling the device down.
-You can use `GravitySensor` and `LinearAccelerationSensor` to get decoupled values for these.
+It reports the acceleration measured on a device both due to moving the device around, and due gravity pulling the device down.
+You can use `GravitySensor` and `LinearAccelerationSensor` to get separate values for these.
+Values are affected by the [__Compensate For Screen Orientation__](Settings.md#compensate-for-screen-orientation) setting.

 ## <a name="gyroscope"></a>[`Gyroscope`](../api/UnityEngine.InputSystem.Gyroscope.html)

-A gyroscope let's you measure the angular velocity of a device, and can be useful to control content by rotating a device.
+A gyroscope lets you measure the angular velocity of a device, and can be useful to control content by rotating a device.
+Values are affected by the [__Compensate For Screen Orientation__](Settings.md#compensate-for-screen-orientation) setting.

 ## <a name="gravitysensor"></a>[`GravitySensor`](../api/UnityEngine.InputSystem.GravitySensor.html)

-A gravity sensor let's you determine the direction of the gravity vector relative to a device, and can be useful to control content by device orientation.
+A gravity sensor lets you determine the direction of the gravity vector relative to a device, and can be useful to control content by device orientation.
 This is usually derived from a hardware `Accelerometer`, by subtracting the effect of linear acceleration (see `LinearAccelerationSensor`).
+Values are affected by the [__Compensate For Screen Orientation__](Settings.md#compensate-for-screen-orientation) setting.

 ## <a name="attitudesensor"></a>[`AttitudeSensor`](../api/UnityEngine.InputSystem.AttitudeSensor.html)

-An attitude sensor let's you determine the orientation of a device, and can be useful to control content by rotating a device.
+An attitude sensor lets you determine the orientation of a device, and can be useful to control content by rotating a device.
+Values are affected by the [__Compensate For Screen Orientation__](Settings.md#compensate-for-screen-orientation) setting.

 ## <a name="linearaccelerationsensor"></a>[`LinearAccelerationSensor`](../api/UnityEngine.InputSystem.LinearAccelerationSensor.html)

-An accelerometer let's you measure the acceleration of a device, and can be useful to control content by moving a device around.
-Linear acceleration is the acceleration of a device unaffected by gravity forces.
+An accelerometer lets you measure the acceleration of a device, and can be useful to control content by moving a device around.
+Linear acceleration is the acceleration of a device unaffected by gravity.
 This is usually derived from a hardware `Accelerometer`, by subtracting the effect of gravity (see `GravitySensor`).
+Values are affected by the [__Compensate For Screen Orientation__](Settings.md#compensate-for-screen-orientation) setting.

 ## <a name="magneticfieldsensor"></a>[`MagneticFieldSensor`](../api/UnityEngine.InputSystem.MagneticFieldSensor.html)

-Input device representing the magnetic field affecting the device playing the content.
-Values are in micro-Tesla (uT) and measure the ambient magnetic field in the X, Y and Z axis.
+Input Device representing the magnetic field affecting the device playing the content.
+Values are in micro-Tesla (μT) and measure the ambient magnetic field in the X, Y, and Z axis.

 ## <a name="lightsensor"></a>[`LightSensor`](../api/UnityEngine.InputSystem.LightSensor.html)

-Input device representing the ambient light measured by the device playing the content.
+Input Device representing the ambient light measured by the device playing the content.
 Value is in SI lux units.

 ## <a name="pressuresensor"></a>[`PressureSensor`](../api/UnityEngine.InputSystem.PressureSensor.html)

-Input device representing the atmospheric pressure measured by the device playing the content.
+Input Device representing the atmospheric pressure measured by the device playing the content.
 Value is in in hPa (millibar).

 ## <a name="proximitysensor"></a>[`ProximitySensor`](../api/UnityEngine.InputSystem.ProximitySensor.html)

-Input device representing the proximity of the device playing the content to the user.
-The proximity sensor is usually used by phones to determine if the user is holding the phone to their ear or not.
+Input Device representing the proximity of the device playing the content to the user.
+Phones typically use the proximity sensor to determine if the user is holding the phone to their ear or not.
 Values represent distance measured in centimeters.

 ## <a name="humiditysensor"></a>[`HumiditySensor`](../api/UnityEngine.InputSystem.HumiditySensor.html)

-Input device representing the ambient air humidity measured by the device playing the content.
+Input Device representing the ambient air humidity measured by the device playing the content.
 Values represent the relative ambient air humidity in percent.

 ## <a name="ambienttemperaturesensor"></a>[`AmbientTemperatureSensor`](../api/UnityEngine.InputSystem.AmbientTemperatureSensor.html)

-Input device representing the ambient air temperature measured by the device playing the content.
-Values represent temperature in degree Celsius.
+Input Device representing the ambient air temperature measured by the device playing the content.
+Values represent temperature in Celsius degrees.

 ## <a name="stepcounter"></a>[`StepCounter`](../api/UnityEngine.InputSystem.StepCounter.html)

-Input device representing the foot steps taken by the user as measured by the device playing the content.
+Input Device representing the user's footstep count as measured by the device playing the content.